Axway/amplify-central/content/en/docs/integrate_with_central/customize_ard_crd.md

 * **x-axway-order** - use to determine the order in which the selected fields will be presented in the WebUI
 * **x-axway-label** - use to set a label in front of the component
 * **x-axway-widget** - use to define how the WebUI should render a string field in case you don't want a text input (`"x-axway-widget": "textarea"`)
-* **x-axway-encrypted** - use to tell the system that the field must be encrypted for security purpose
+* **x-axway-encrypted** - use to tell the system that the field must be encrypted for security purpose (only se when sending information from Provider to Consumer)
 * **x-axway-hidden** - use to tell that this field will not be visible
 * **x-axway-copyable** - add the copy button to copy the value from the WebUI